The Conspiratory

 A pale dress, a bright sky, and a limited viewfinder

 The two great corroborating legends do not survive contact with the record.
-The story that a Blue Streak rocket test at the Woomerarange in South Australia was aborted because technicians saw two large figures on the firing range — figures later said to match Templeton's spaceman — has no documentary support in any launch record, and only ever travelled as retold anecdote.
-The tale of two dark-suited government men who called themselves "Number 9" and "Number 11," drove Templeton to the marsh, questioned him, and abandoned him to walk home when he would not confirm seeing the figure, is uncorroborated and follows the standard men-in-black template that spread through UFO culture in precisely these years.
+The story that a Blue Streak rocket test at the Woomera range in South Australia was aborted because technicians saw two large figures on the firing range (figures later said to match Templeton's spaceman) has no documentary support in any launch record, and only ever travelled as retold anecdote.
+The tale of two dark-suited government men who called themselves "Number 9" and "Number 11," drove Templeton to the marsh, questioned him, and abandoned him to walk home when he would not confirm seeing the figure, follows the standard men-in-black template that spread through UFO culture in precisely these years, and even the two people who lived it doubted it was official.
+Templeton himself, pressed by the Cumberland News, said plainly: "It all looks like a leg-pull to me.
+I'm sure the men were not security agents and I have no idea why they should want to pass themselves off as such."
+Carlisle CID agreed: Detective Chief Inspector Stanley Armstrong told the same paper, "I know nothing whatsoever about this meeting.
+I don't know who the men were," and said Templeton ought to have taken the car's number and reported it at the time.
+No official record has ever surfaced to identify who the visitors were.
 These are stories that grew around a striking photograph.
 They are not evidence for it.

 Why people believe